wolfc01/python-for-android/README.rst

     export ANDROIDNDKVER=r7
     export ANDROIDAPI=14

-Note that ANDROIDAPI=12 seems not to work, because the android NDK has no android-12 dir in the platforms dir??
+Note that for android-ndk-r7 ANDROIDAPI versions 6,7,10,11,12,13 seems not to work, because the android NDK has no android-12 dir in the platforms dir??

 Usage
 -----